 App of the month

 I’ve been having some fun with Qwiki this month.
 It’s an app that allows you to turn short video clips and images into fun videos.
 Admittedly it isn’t the most professional looking video but it’s quick and easy and perfect for sharing holiday moments.
-Thanks to Heather on Her Travels for suggesting this app at TBEX.
+Thanks to for suggesting this app at TBEX.

 Here’s a Qwiki from Iceland to show you how it works